Chronic Conditions Management (CCM): MBS Item Reform

 Changes to the MBS Chronic Disease Management (CCM) Framework

-– Information for Allied Health Providers
+Information for Allied Health Providers

 These changes primarily affect medical practitioners, however, allied health professionals providing MBS services should be aware of the changes to plan and referral requirements.

-• The changes took effect 1 July 2025.
+• The changes to the MBS Chronic Disease Management (CCM) Framework took effect on 1 July 2025

-• Patients with a GPMP or TCA in place before 1 July 2025 can continue to access services consistent with those plans until 30 June 2027.
+• Patients with a GPMP or TCA in place before 1 July 2025 can continue to access services consistent with those plans until 30 June 2027

 • From 1 July 2027, a GPCCMP will be required for ongoing access to allied health services.

-• Allied health providers should be aware that referrals for allied health services written on or after 1 July 2025 must meet the new referral requirements.
+• Allied health providers should be aware that referrals for allied health services written on or after 1 July 2025 must meet the new referral requirements

-Summary of Changes:
+Summary of changes

-What stays the same?
+What has stayed the same?

-What stays the same?
+What has stayed the same?

 The obligation to send reports back to the referring GP remains.
 Allied health professionals must provide a written report to the referring medical practitioner after the first and last service.
 They can provide the reports more often if clinically necessary.

-From 1 July 2025, referrals to allied health services under the new framework must be via referral letters (similar to medical specialist referrals), rather than on the old referral form.
+Referrals to allied health services under the new framework must be via referral letters (similar to medical specialist referrals), rather than on the old referral form.
 See Referral Arrangement Factsheet for the minimum requirements for a valid referral.

-What stays the same?
+What has stayed the same?

 Referrals written before 1 July 2025 remain valid until all services under them have been delivered or until 30 June 2027.